canonical/mir/doc/sphinx/how-to/how-to-test-mir-for-a-release.md

 ## Tests
-Each test must be performed across a combination of different display platforms and different Ubuntu releases.
+Each test must be performed across a combination of different display platforms and Ubuntu releases.
 The following matrix provides the environments in which we need to test:

 |                                | 24.04    | 24.10      |
 |--------------------------------|----------|------------|